basic-web-components/basic-web-components/packages/basic-modes/README.md

 and its target will share responsibility for handling keyboard events.

-You can set this property yourself, or you can use the ContentFirstChildTarget mixin to automatically set the target to the component's first child.
+You can set this property yourself, or you can use the ContentFirstChildTargetMixin mixin to automatically set the target to the component's first child.

   **Kind**: instance property of <code>[Modes](#Modes)</code>.
 Defined by <code>[TargetInCollective](../basic-component-mixins/docs/TargetInCollective.md)</code> mixin.